FedericoBonel/gpt-3/README.md

 The website design is thought out to be expanded in the future (with sections to get early access, contact, etc.) and have a persistancy layer for the articles.

+## How to start using this repo?

+1. Install nodeJS
+2. Clone this repository.
+3. Navigate to the cloned repo root folder.
+4. Install the application to download dependencies:

+        npm install

+5. Run the build script to create an optimized version of the app:

+        npm run build

+6. Serve the ./build folder with some package (You could use the [serve package](https://www.npmjs.com/package/serve))
+7. Done and done!
+You can now go to the url where you are serving this client and access it!

 ## Features